google-parfait/tensorflow-federated/docs/federated_core.md

     ```

 *   **Intrinsics** or *federated operators* (`tff.federated_...`).
 This is a
-    library of functions such as `tff.federated_sum` or
+    library of functions such as `federated_language.federated_sum` or
-    `tff.federated_broadcast` that constitute the bulk of FC API, most of which
+    `federated_language.federated_broadcast` that constitute the bulk of FC API,
-    represent distributed communication operators for use with TFF.
+    most of which represent distributed communication operators for use with
+    TFF.

     We refer to these as *intrinsics* because, somewhat like
     [intrinsic functions](https://en.wikipedia.org/wiki/Intrinsic_function),